DoctorMcKay/node-steam-user/README.md

 **v4.18.0 or later is required to use this method**

 Requests rich presence key/value data and localized strings as displayed in Steam for a list of given users, for a given app.
+You do not need to be friends with the requested users.
 Response object looks like this:

 ```json
 {